10 Alternatives for Solo Travelers to Wine and Dine in Paris

 On Saturday nights, a "language exchange salon" is hosted by a Parisian, Michael, at his home close to the Notre Dame Cathedral.
 In exchange for a few words of English, you can enjoy a drink and meet

-with locals at this weekly Meetup gathering, or contact Michael, the organizer, directly at email@example.com.
+with locals at a Meetup weekly gathering or contact Michael, the organizer, directly at email@example.com.

 8) Have a Drink at a Wine — or Cocktail Bar